 Understand Your Company’s Values & Code of Conduct

 Most large companies have a process and set of stated values, usually referred to as the Standards of Business Conduct (SBC).
 Many of the highest caliber companies will also ask their employees to take a training course and test to prove they understand the code of ethics and the process by which to uphold and even escalate any breaches of conduct.
 There is much to be admired by operating these processes and having these standards in place.
 But in the real world, what is on paper and how people actually behave is usually different.

 I worked as a manager and leader for Hewlett Packard for many years, and they had a very solid standard of business conduct.
 But in reality, in 2006, the chair of the board, Patricia Dunn, was in breach of this moral code by initiating unlawful practices by spying on other board members to determine information leaks, also known as the HP Spying Scandal.

-If the leaders of an organization flagrantly disrespect the codes of conduct, how do you think the staff will interpret it and behave.
+If an organization’s leaders flagrantly disrespect the codes of conduct, how do you think the staff will interpret it and behave.

 In fact, Mark Hurd, the CEO of the company who was famous for radical redundancies and cost-cutting at the company, including asking all the staff to take a 5% pay cut, also resigned in 2010 after an investigation found that he himself was cheating on his expenses claims.